 A lot of things can go wrong in a happy marriage or relationship.
 While some couples struggle to establish good communication, the others feel like they don’t know each other anymore.
 It is not uncommon that people who have spent years together suddenly start to feel like they are strangers.

 In those situations, many of them decide to visit couples and marriage therapists and try to get back on track and feel close again.
 Although this type of therapy is very successful for most couples, some simply don’t feel like it works.
-Here are some signs that are showing that the couples or marriage counselling you and your partner are attending is not helping you.
+Here are some signs that are showing that the couples counselling you and your partner are attending is not helping you.

 Your partner Thinks the Couples Therapy Is for Losers

 So, you have managed to persuade your partner to go and attend couples therapy for you, but deep inside he/she believes that is a crazy idea.
 The counselling can help only if both partners put a lot of effort and want to make things better.
 The therapist will be there to help you improve your relationship and overcome the problems, but he or she cannot do that without you.
 If both of you are not ready to participate in the therapy it will definitely not work for you.

 Before the therapy starts, you and your partner should define your goals, and the counselling should actually help you achieve them.
 In most cases, couples create goals together with a therapist, and it is important to have the same or similar aims, otherwise, the counselling will work.
 If one of the partners has a secret and does not truly want to achieve those goals, the couples therapy will create a “pushing” effect instead of “coming together” one.